M4deN/ControlActivitiesUTFPR/README.md

 ## Licença

 Este projeto está licenciado sob a Licença MIT.
-Consulte o arquivo [LICENSE](./LICENSE) para obter mais informações.
+[LICENSE](./LICENSE).